fx-giant/giant-documentations/giant/analysing-using-top-10-and-crossfilter.md

     ![Select Features](./images/analysing-using-top-10-and-crossfilter/4.2-selectFeatures.PNG)

-7. Under `Sort(s)`, drag `[Count]sample_data.car_id` to first position.
+7. Under `Sort(s)`, drag `car_id` column to the first position.
 Then, click it and choose `Descending`.
 The data matrix will display information of the cars with the highest number of transactions first.

     ![Sort Descending](./images/analysing-using-top-10-and-crossfilter/5-sortDescending.PNG)